narayanan-nithya/web-sprint-challenge-advanced-state-management/README.md

 ### Complete actions/index.js
   Add in the action creators and action constants needed to add a smurf to state and fetch smurfs from the server. **If at all possible, add in action cases one at a time, instead of all at once.
 Test your state connects and reducer cases as necessary.**

-  * [ ] Add a thunk action called fetchSmurfs that triggers a loading status display in our application, performs an axios call to retrieve all smurfs from the api.
+  * [ x] Add a thunk action called fetchSmurfs that triggers a loading status display in our application, performs an axios call to retrieve all smurfs from the api.
 Save the result of to our state and show an error if one is made.
-  * [ ] Add a standard action that allows us to add new smurf (including the name, nickname, position, summary).
+  * [x ] Add a standard action that allows us to add new smurf (including the name, nickname, position, summary).
-  * [ ] Add a standard action that allows us to set the value of the error message slice of state.
+  * [ x] Add a standard action that allows us to set the value of the error message slice of state.

 ### Complete App.js
   Connect component to the fetchSmurfs action.